atom/github/docs/how-we-work.md

 ##### On using our Feature Request process

 We use a Feature Request process to ensure that folks have an opportunity to weigh in on design, alternatives, drawbacks, questions, and concerns.
 It provides a quick and easily scannable summary of what was discussed and decided.
+We discuss Feature Requests in pull requests rather than issues to record an evolving consensus and have a single file that represents the current state of the Feature Request.

 The goal is to suss out important considerations and valuable ideas as early as possible and encourage more holistic / bigger picture thinking.
 The goal is NOT to flesh out the perfect design or come to complete consensus before we start building.